mediocregopher/goat/docs/projfile.md

     path: github.com/mediocregopher/goat
 ```

 The outer object describes attributes about the project.
-It has the keys `path`,
+It has the keys `path`
-`depdir`, and `deps`.
+and `deps`.

 ## path